 - Legal counsel.
 You have the right to consult with an attorney who can advise you on your witness responsibilities, answer your questions, and protect your rights throughout the legal process.

 Remember, your voice matters.
-Exercising your rights as a witness in a car accident in Virginia ensures your safety and the pursuit of justice.
+Exercising your rights as a witness to a car accident in Virginia ensures your safety and the pursuit of justice.

 Where Will You Testify in Your Car Accident Case?